not-na/packetmq/docs/source/gettingstarted.rst

 Creating new packet types
 -------------------------

-Coming soon, for now try to understand the sourcecode.
+Coming soon, for now look at the sources on github if you want information about creating new packet types.